RevenueHunt/docs/docs/how-to-guides/send-leads-to-activecampaign.md

 2. Select the quiz icon and follow the provided setup instructions.
 During the setup process, you will be prompted to enter your ActiveCampaign API Token.
 This token is essential for linking the quiz data with your ActiveCampaign account.

 If you have any questions about the process, don’t hesitate to reach out to our support team.

+!!! note

     Note that the Quiz is only responsible for sending the raw data, you will have to configure a flow or any other custom event you wish to make with the data within ActiveCampaign in itself, and any questions regarding this process should be asked to ActiveCampaign’s support team directly.

 ## Adding custom information to the Contact profile